 Charcuterie, Cheese, and Fruit Spread

 A charcuterie bar with assorted cheeses and fruits adds a decadent touch to a Mediterranean-style celebration.
-It's the perfect blend of sweet and savory and bonus—the brightly colored foods photograph oh-so-beautifully.
+It's the ideal blend of sweet and savory and bonus—the brightly colored foods photograph oh-so beautifully.

 Pulled Pork Sliders

 A laid-back barbecue wedding would simply be incomplete without some tried and true pulled pork.
 Turn them into finger food by sandwiching between miniature-sized buns and serving with cups of barbecue sauce.

 Vegetarian Summer Rolls With Sweet Thai and Chili Sauce

 Summer rolls are a refreshing, nutritious choice that will keep guests super happy during a hot wedding cocktail hour.
 Prop up these tasty rolls with wooden pegs for a beautiful presentation.

 Put a twist on the most classic of all cocktail foods and skewer the cocktail shrimp.
 This makes for easy sauce-dipping and it's a more hygienic approach to finger foods.